 Good for Weight Management

 Several people prefer chickpea pasta as it is delicious and filling at the same time.
 Given its high protein content in a small serving, chickpea pasta can keep you full for a longer time and you won’t find yourself reaching out for more tidbits to gorge on during the day.
-But don’t forget to drink ample water, as excess of leguminous pasta can also make you feel bloated.
+But don’t forget to drink ample water, as an excess of leguminous pasta can also make you feel bloated.

 A single serving of chickpea pasta can lend you about 15% of potassium as compared to traditional pasta’s 2%.
 While this concentration is also dependent on the kind of flour blend used, chickpea pasta is a clear winner when it comes to potassium content.
-Potassium helps with the stable functioning of nerves and cardiovascular system.
+Potassium helps with the stable functioning of nerves and the cardiovascular system.

 Low on Sodium

 Chickpea pasta is considerably lower in sodium levels which complements its high sodium and iron content.
 For those who are looking around to lower salt levels and still savour pasta, chickpea pasta is one of the best alternatives out there for you.
 To reap its full benefits, you should attempt to cook it with a light sauce instead of condiments that are heavy on the salt.

 Garbanzo Beans Vs. Chickpea- Which is The Winner?

 There has been a great debate between team chickpea and team garbanzo beans about which is a better alternative.